top of page

 Be Nothing Like At Melasti Beach | What You Need to Know | Best Family Friendly Beach Bali

-We're based in the south of Bali, for this very reason.
-To hunt out the best beaches.
 Follow the blog to see the beaches of Bali and find out, (very honestly and in my real non-instagrammy style) - what beaches we love and all the ins and outs for that beach - to make your next trip to Bali a bit easier.

 Check out my Melasti Beach vid on youtube.
 It's not edited with filters just very honest view of Melasti beach so you can see the true colours and nature.
+This is our favourite beach in Bali.

 Melasti Beach - Location

 Nestled on the southern coast of Bali, in the Bukit (the blob at the bottom of Bali), Melasti Beach is a serene escape that offers a unique blend of breathtaking scenery and tranquil relaxation.
 It's known for its dramatic cliffs, powdery white sand, and crystal-clear waters, so you read on the internet.
 But we've found this isn't always the case for beach reviews and so we wanted to suss it out for ourselves to see whether Melasti had a place in our top 5, top ten beaches of Bali.
+Turns out it's world class and deserving of that accolade on a world stage - which you can't always say when in Bali.

 You don't need to read on: It's beautiful, a must visit.
 Go go go.